vczh-libraries/VlppOS/README.md

 This project is licensed under [the License repo](https://github.com/vczh-libraries/License).

-This project is not open sourced and for development only.
-But you are able to use the open sourced version in [the Release repo](https://github.com/vczh-libraries/Release).
+Source code in this repo is for reference only, please use the source code in [the Release repo](https://github.com/vczh-libraries/Release).

+You are welcome to contribute to this repo by opening pull requests.

 ## Document